Hypersensitivity Pneumonitis and Mold Exposure

 Individuals that are exposed to a variety of different allergens, such as bird feathers, are more likely to develop this condition.
 HP most commonly impacts people who are ages 50-70.
 There are certain occupations that are more likely to develop this condition, so it's important to understand any health risks that your job may present.
 If you do have a job that's high-risk, consider bringing that up if you speak with your doctor about any symptoms you're having.

-What are the symptoms of mold-induced HP?
+What Are the Symptoms of Mold-induced HP?

 Unexplained symptoms can be incredibly challenging to deal with, so you might be wondering if you're experiencing this condition.
 Hypersensitivity pneumonitis symptoms include: